On Burnside Theory for groupoids

 \section{Abstract}

-The aim of this paper is twofold.
-The first one is to explore the concept of conjugation for subgroupoids and to show, under certain finiteness conditions, the Burnside's analogue Theorem for groupoids.
-The second aim is to prove that there is a non canonical isomorphism of rings between the Burnside ring of a given groupoid and the product of the Burnside rings of its isotropy type groups.
-As a consequence of this we will examine the ghost map of a finite groupoid and the idempotents of its Burnside algebra.
+We explore the concept of \emph{conjugation} between subgroupoids, providing several characterizations of the conjugacy relation (Theorem \ref{thm:A} in \S \ref{ssec:DR}).
+We show that two finite groupoid-sets, over a locally strongly finite groupoid, are isomorphic, if and only if, they have the same number of fixed points with respect to any subgroupoid with a single object (Theorem \ref{thm:B} in \S \ref{ssec:DR}).
+Lastly, we examine the ghost map of a finite groupoid and the idempotents elements of its Burnside algebra.
 The exposition includes an Appendix where we gather the main general technical notions that are needed along the paper.

 \keywords{The monoidal category of Groupoid-bisets; Conjugation between subgroupoids; Burnside Theorem; Burnside ring of finite groupoids; Table of marks; The ghost map and the idempotents; Laplaza categories.}